openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 Construct a rectangle from a point and dimensions.

 To produce consistent results, users are encouraged to initialize rectangles in the standardized form with width >=0 and height >= 0.

+warning:The z-component of the passed ofPoint is ignored.

+Parameters:
+p The ofPoint representing the position of the rectangle. w The width of the rectangle. h The height of the rectangle.